 Some of our current students talk about their learning experience on the Teachers of Children and Young People with Visual Impairment course.

-You may also be interested in two of our other programmes:
+You may also be interested in four of our other programmes:

 The School of Education at the University of Birmingham has an international reputation for Special Education and offers distance learning programmes in vision impairments, multi-sensory impairments, language and literacy impairments, deafness and hearing impairments, learning difficulties, emotional and behavioural difficulties and autism as well as full and part time modular programmes in many areas of Special Educational Needs.
 The vision impairment programmes are well established and have been offered for over 25 years as both full time and part time options.